-No, Service Bus does not charge for storage.
-However, there is a quota limiting the maximum amount of data that can be persisted per queue/topic.
+No. Service Bus doesn't charge for storage.
+However, there's a quota limiting the maximum amount of data that can be persisted per queue/topic.
 See the next FAQ.

 I have a Service Bus Standard namespace.
 Why do I see charges under resource group '$system'?

 Azure Service Bus recently upgraded the billing components.
-Due to this, if you have a Service Bus Standard namespace, you may see line items for the resource '/subscriptions/<azure_subscription_id>/resourceGroups/$system/providers/Microsoft.ServiceBus/namespaces/$system' under resource group '$system'.
+Because of this change, if you have a Service Bus Standard namespace, you may see line items for the resource '/subscriptions/<azure_subscription_id>/resourceGroups/$system/providers/Microsoft.ServiceBus/namespaces/$system' under resource group '$system'.

 These charges represent the base charge per Azure subscription that has provisioned a Service Bus Standard namespace.

-It is important to note that these are not new charges, i.e. they existed in the previous billing model too.
-The only change is that they are now listed under '$system'.
-This is done due to contraints in the new billing system which groups subscription level charges, not tied to a specific resource, under the '$system' resource id.
+It's important to note that these charges aren't new, that is, they existed in the previous billing model too.
+The only change is that they're now listed under '$system'.
+It's done because of constraints in the new billing system that groups subscription level charges, not tied to a specific resource, under the '$system' resource ID.

 For a list of Service Bus limits and quotas, see the Service Bus quotas overview.